*Are you feeling stressed, and unable to switch off?

-As an experienced coach, educator, facilitator and parent, I have a lot of valuable expertise to add to my Mindfulness & Emotional Intelligence Coaching Practice.
+As an Emotional Wellbeing Coach, teacher, facilitator and parent, I have a lot of valuable expertise to add to my Emotional Wellbeing Coaching Practice.
 I am passionate about the difference mindfulness makes as I’ve experienced this first-hand in myself and also through my clients; students, parents and professionals:

 "I strongly recommend this course to anyone seeking to slow down, reduce stress and become more self-aware and kinder”.